litcoderr/DramaGAN/README.md

 Dokyung is sitting on the chair.
 Dokyung texted a message to Haeyoung1.
 Haeyoung1 made surprised Dokyung.

 #### Output
-Real Images: Randomly selected n-number of frames from scene Generated Images: Generated Images using Story GAN
+Real Images: Randomly selected n-number of frames from scene <br>
+Generated Images: Generated Images using Story GAN
 | Real Images | Generated Images |
 :-------------------------:|:-------------------------: